caronv3030/sep11-freedom-project/tool/learning-log.md

 ## Planning out who is doing whichever work to include it in our game
 ___

+### Beginning of the Plan
+---
+  ### Kiara: the charcter movements/uses 5play
+  ### Robert: the games background/ making the plants
+  ### Caron: Making the game seem more interesting and possibily make a small little game in the game at the same time.

+  ---
 #### Kiara

 She is working on the charcter which she has accomplished and can be able to make the charcter move around using 5play.
 Her tool is used to make the gardener move with using the move but she wasn't able used the keys for the character manually.